jayeshmahapatra/triton-fastapi-docker/triton/README.md

 # Triton Service

-This is the readme for the Triton service.
 The Triton service is part of the triton-fastapi-docker repository and is responsible for running the NVIDIA Triton inference engine to serve machine learning models.
 It utilizes the Triton Docker image from `nvcr.io/nvidia/tritonserver:22.12-py3`.

 ## Folder Structure